devuri/zipit/README.md

 # ZipIt

-**ZipIt** is a simple, flexible PHP CLI tool for creating zip archives, providing features like progress bars, customizable output locations, and recursive file archiving.
-It now includes a `copy` command to duplicate files instead of zipping them.
+**ZipIt** is a simple, flexible PHP CLI tool for creating zip archives and copying build files.
+It features progress bars, customizable output locations, recursive file archiving, and file remapping — so files can be stored under one path locally but land at a different path in the output.

 ## Features

-- **Standalone Executable**: ZipIt is now a fully compiled executable file, which can be stored in your project (e.g., `bin/zipit`).
+- **Standalone Executable**: ZipIt is a fully compiled executable, ready to drop into your project (e.g., `bin/zipit`).
 - **Configurable**: Define the base directory, files to include, and exclusions in a `.zipit-conf.php` file.
+- **File Remapping**: Map a source file to a different destination path in the output using `'source' => 'dest'` syntax.
 - **Customizable Output**: Optionally specify the output file name and path in the configuration file.
 - **Recursive Archiving**: Automatically includes directories and their contents.
-- **Styled Output**: Uses color-coded messages for warnings, errors, and success feedback.
+- **Styled Output**: Color-coded messages for warnings, errors, and success feedback.
-- **Progress Bar**: Visual progress for long-running operations.
+- **Progress Bar**: Visual progress tracking for long-running operations.
-- **Custom Config Path**: Option to specify a custom configuration file path.
+- **Custom Config Path**: Optionally specify a configuration file path as a CLI argument.
-- **Copy Command**: Use `bin/zipit copy` to copy files instead of zipping them.
+- **Copy Command**: Use `bin/zipit copy` to copy files to a directory instead of zipping them.

 ## Installation

-Download the `zipit` executable and place it in your project directory, for example:
+Download the `zipit` executable and place it in your project:

 ```bash
 mv zipit bin/zipit